 Early pioneers of podcasting were enthusiastic about giving independent creators the ability to break free of traditional media boundaries.
 The industry is now following in the footsteps of film and television streaming, with the number of popular podcasts vying for distribution, reach, and growth.

 The Future Of Podcasts

-Even though podcasting is on the verge of being subsumed by larger companies, just as with previous mediums, this is merely the beginning.
+Even though podcasting is on the verge of being subsume by larger companies, just as with previous mediums.
+This is merely the beginning.
 Podcast analytics has caught up to corporate needs, enabling enterprises to see who has listened to their content and the total amount of time spent on it.
-Hence, starting a podcast is now considered a great way for businesses to foster brand recognition and customer engagement.
+Hence, starting a podcast is now consider a great way for businesses to foster brand recognition and customer engagement.

 Nowadays, listeners can tune in to a podcast anywhere and anytime.
 It’s a better alternative for audiences who are always on the go as it does not require full attention.
 People can listen to a podcast during their commute, and even while working or doing chores at home.

-Podcasting has exploded into a billion-dollar industry since the turn of the millennium and is now one of the top multimedia formats in the world.
+Podcasting has exploded into a billion-dollar industry.
+Since the turn of the millennium and is now one of the top multimedia formats in the world.
 You can say that it is just a more evolved form of radio broadcasting.
-But unlike radio programs, podcasts are not limited by geographical location, format, and accessibility.
+But unlike radio programs, podcasts are not limit by geographical location, format, and accessibility.
 Listeners can stream a podcast of their choice anytime and anywhere through a platform and a stable internet connection.